I love being unconventionally romantic. Unlike one of my ex boyfriends.

 So he was a fan of these grand gestures and expensive, flashy gifts.

 Me?
 I’m a jeans and t-shirt kinda girl.
 Gold, expensive shit did not impress me.
+I like unconventional romance.

 Meeting the love of my life